Teeth Whitening (Bleaching)

 All coloring foods such as ketchup, tomato paste, mustard, and sour cherry should be avoided.

-All coloring drinks such as tea and coffee should be avoided.
+All colouring drinks such as tea and coffee should be avoided.

 Sugary and/or acidic drinks such as cola and artificial fruit juices should be avoided.